CheyneWeb3/Alpha7-Public-Files-and-Assets/bootcampreadme.md

    - `operationsPercentage`: The percentage of the subscription fees that goes to the operations wallet.

 2. **Registering a User:**
-   Users can register by providing a username, telegram handle, referrer's username, TV type, model number, and TV code.
+   Users can register by providing a username, telegram handle and referrer's username.

 3. **Starting a Subscription:**
    Users can start their subscription by paying the monthly cost.
 Optionally, they can use a discount code to get a discount on the subscription fee.